shelbybachman/flywheel/README.md

-This repository contains scripts to interact with project data on Flywheel.
+This repository contains R scripts to interact with project data on Flywheel.

 ### Dependencies